dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 The best GPUs for DCS World are high-end Nvidia and AMD GPUs.
 Intel GPUs are acceptable for 1080p at lower settings.

 Since DCS uses an older graphics engine, high amounts of VRAM is more important than ray tracing performance.
-12-16GB+ of VRAM is ideal.
+12GB is a bare minimum, and 16GB+ of VRAM is ideal.

 Ideal GPUs for VR include:

 Tier | Nvidia | AMD |
 -|-|-
-S+|RTX 5090† |
+S+|RTX 5090 |
 S|RTX 4090 |
 A|RTX 5080†, RTX 4080 Super, RTX 5070 Ti†, RTX 4080, RTX 3090 Ti, RTX 3090 | 7900 XTX, 7900 XT, 9070XT†
 B|RTX 5070†, RTX 4070 Ti Super, RTX 4070 Ti |  9070†, 7900 GRE, 7800 XT, 6950 XT, 6900 XT